The Best Toys for Blind Dogs (Review) in 2020

 Q: What kind of toys are safe for my blind dog?

-A: Stimulating dog toys for blind dogs need to be safe for them to play with and the environment in which they are playing needs to be free from hazards and preferably enclosed.
-It is important that the toy is durable and is capable of standing up to a lot of chewing.
+Stimulating dog toys for blind dogs need to be safe for them to play with, plus the environment in which they are playing needs to be free from hazards and preferably enclosed.
+It is important that the toy is durable and capable of standing up to a lot of chewing.
 If it contains a bell, squeaker or batteries, these must be hidden deep within the toy in a chew-proof compartment so that they cannot escape and present a choking hazard.
 Toys that fray or fall apart easily are also not safe.

 Q: How can I play with a blind dog?

-A: Games with a blind dog can be a lot of fun.
+Games with a blind dog can be a lot of fun.
 Start off in an enclosed space that your pooch can become familiar with and that is safe.
-Introduce some enrichment activities such as toys that smell or taste great and that have an attractive texture.
-Toys that make a noise are also a good idea.
-Introduce the toys gradually to your pooch by holding them close.
-Then gradually move them away and encourage your dog to interact with them or to go hunting for them.
-Toys that contain a tasty treat are a great way to get started because they will attract your dog’s attention.
+Introduce scented toys or those that make noise or have an interesting texture.
+Introduce these gradually to your pooch by holding them close.
+Then slowly move them away and encourage your dog to interact with them or to go hunting for them.
+Treat-dispensing toys are also a great way to get started because they will attract your dog’s attention with ease.